FreakingLoki/Loki-s-Lil-RPG/README.md

 ## To Do List:
   * add a randomizer for race
-  * change the way biography are generated. the character race and class will be determined outside of the biography and either added to the sheet seperately or "folded into" the bio
   * look into turning the entire script into a single factory function
   * may add an "evaluation" that determines what the character would be good or bad at